codeproject/CodeProject.AI-Server/README.md

    at System.Diagnostics.Process.StartWithCreateProcess(ProcessStartInfo startInfo)
 ```

-Did you run the set_dev_env_win_ script?
-Was it successful?
-If not, debug the issues (or start with
-a clean install) and try again.
+Ensure you've run the development setup scripts before attempting to start the server

 **Port already in use**